maxbre/git_how_to/git_how_to.md

+# my little reminder...

+# ...about some git basics: just scarping the surface!

+****

 # LCA of a GIT file

-****

 ![LCA](./LCA_files_crop.png)